1-Mattis Justo Quam

 The Literary House Genre Fiction Prize is a prize awarded to a Washington College undergraduate for the best work of science fiction, fantasy, mystery, or horror.
 The winner receives a cash prize of $500.

-This year’s prize was awarded to junior Nick Anstett for his short story, “Geoffrey.”
+This year’s prize was awarded to senior Nick Anstett for his short story, “A Report on Central’s Operation Conducted in Nairobi, Kenya-July 12, 2016.”

-This year’s Warner Prize was awarded to senior Val Dunn for her piece, “Pick Your Own Apples.”
+This year’s Warner Prize was awarded to senior Reilly Cox for his piece, “Cross Section of a Row House.”

 The Jude & Miriam Pfister Poetry Prize was created through the Academy of American Poets, one of the nation’s most influential poetry organizations, and is administered through the Washington College Department of English and the Rose O’Neill Literary House.
 The prize is awarded to a Washington College undergraduate for a single poem and the winner receives a cash prize of $100 and a certificate from the Academy of American Poets.

-This year’s Pfister Poetry Prize was awarded to senior Val Dunn for her poem “Developing a Photograph of the American Romance.”
-Honorable Mention for the Pfister Prize was awarded to senior Alex Vidiani for his poem “Theology.”
+This year’s Pfister Poetry Prize was awarded to senior Reilly Cox for his poem “Shooting My Sister by the Inner Harbor.”
+Honorable Mention for the Pfister Prize was awarded to senior Meaghan Menzel for her poem “The man who drew the first map.”

 We offer our most sincere congratulations to this year’s prize winners for their fine writing!